ashton8504/browserSort/README.md

 POSSIBLE IDEAS:

 Reorder list

 see or edit the URL for each added item (imagine this could be useful for bookmarking multiple links to the same website but different pages)

 Custom icons

 Export list

 Import list

-Those are random things users just asked for and as PM job you have to decide what if any to prioritize Have users being able to plug in websites without HTTPS?
+Have users being able to plug in websites without HTTPS?